psychemedia/pentrich-uprising/pentrich-rising.md

 The story is the same: as the State Trial begims in London for the men accused of leading the the riot there in December, there will be: an insurrection; there will be: a march, to the metroplis; and there will be: change.

-Weapons will be required: in part, from the garrisons, wgixh will be quickly captured, and rendered ineffective.
+Weapons will be required: in part, from the garrisons, quickly captured, and rendered ineffective.
 No blood will be spilled.
 Debts will be relieved; industries will be nationalised; and Parliament will be reformed.
 The date is set: Sunday, June the 8th, 1817.

 In Huddersfield, at the appointed time, on the appointed date, two dozen men meet at Folly Hall Bridge.
 Follow the river Holme out of town for three miles or so, out to Honley, and you'll find more armed men there, armed, and ready to march.